Thermopower and thermophase in a $d$-wave superconductor: Introduction

 In $d$-wave superconductors the electron-hole symmetry can be naturally broken when impurities scatter electron-like and hole-like quasiparticles differently \cite{monien87a,arf88,arf89,sal96,Lofwander2004Jul}.
 Such asymmetry is induced if the disorder is of certain type where the impurities scatter with a scattering phase shift $\delta_0$, in between the Born ($\delta_0$ small) and unitary ($\delta_0\rightarrow\pi/2$) limits.
 The interplay of scattering off the impurity and Andreev processes leads to the formation of an impurity resonance state \cite{balatsky_impurity-induced_2006}.
 The resonance is at an energy within the maximum of the $d$-wave gap and is determined by the scattering phase shift.
 Within a homogeneous scattering model, where the effect of a dilute concentration of impurities is taken into account, an impurity band is formed.
-In thermal conductivity measurements, the so-called universal limit has been found \cite{lee93,graf96,tai97}, showing the importance of the impurity band in transport.
+In thermal conductivity measurements the so-called universal limit has been found \cite{lee93,graf96,tai97}, showing the importance of the impurity band in transport.
 In addition to the impurity band in the density of states, electron-hole asymmetric scattering rates appear, which leads to the possibility of large thermoelectric effects that to the best of our knowledge have not been measured experimentally.
-From a fundamental point of view this type of thermoelectric response can be used to probe the influence of impurities in unconventional superconductors.
+Note that the electron-hole asymmetry we are considering here is only present in the superconducting state, and we will ignore any asymmetry in the band-structure or normal state scattering times.\cite{Gourgout2021} From a fundamental point of view this type of thermoelectric response can be used to probe the influence of impurities in unconventional superconductors.
 But it has further implications for applications of unconventional superconducting devices, as for instance based on the high-$T_\mathrm{c}$ cuprates \cite{Trabaldo2019}.

 In this work we consider the thermoelectric effect in $d$-wave superconductors with impurities scattering with an intermediate phase shift \cite{Lofwander2004Jul,lofwander_low-temperature_2005}.
 Building on our recent, fully self-consistent calculations of charge flow and charge imbalance in superconducting devices with normal metal leads \cite{Seja2021Sep}, we study a $d$-wave superconductor between two normal metal reservoirs with a temperature bias $\Delta T$, see Fig.~\ref{fig:model_tempbiased_wire}.
 We compute the thermopower, i.e., the thermoelectrically induced voltage $\Delta V$ due to the temperature bias $\Delta T$, in an open-circuit geometry where the charge current is zero.
 The induced voltage leads to a charge imbalance extending into the bulk of the superconductor and is large by the combined effects of the electron-hole asymmetric impurity scattering and the abundance of quasiparticle states around the nodes of the superconducting order parameter.
 The associated quasiparticle current flow is canceled everywhere by the moving condensate.
 As a result there is also a net superconducting phase difference, a thermophase, induced across the superconductor.